safespring/docs/content/backup/howto/includeexclude.md

     Default Mgmt Class Name   : 30DAYS
     Grace Period Backup Retn. : 3655 day(s)
     Grace Period Archive Retn.: 3655 day(s)
-    MgmtClass Name            : *180DAYS*
+    MgmtClass Name            : 180DAYS
-    Description               : Files are saved for 180 days MgmtClass Name            : *30DAYS*
+    Description               : Files are saved for 180 days MgmtClass Name            : 30DAYS
     Description               : Files are saved 30 days ...

-where the names of the MgmtClass are what we are looking for.
+where the names of the MgmtClass are what we are looking for ( *30DAYS* and *180DAYS* in that example list)

 To set different retentions for OS files and personal files on a unix machine, something like this can be set: